 One way of attracting new clients is to partner with another construction-related business, such as a home improvement store.
 Branching out by pairing up with (or starting your own) plant maintenance service or renovation company could increase your visibility.
 Tap into the influencer market for B2B.
 Have a local celebrity host or do a voice-over on instructional videos.

 Add a Profit Center

 Adding a profit center can bring in traffic that will potentially lead to bigger sales.
-For example, create a maintenance company, smaller projects department, service division, or offer electrical service or crane service.
+For example, create a maintenance company, smaller projects department, service division, or offer electrical or crane service.
 If you have a lot invested in equipment, consider adding a rental division.

 Add More Bids

 Make a concerted effort to make bids on more projects.
 Make a list of a dozen or more customers you have been afraid of targeting in the past.
-Ask each customer what you would need to do in order to win their project, and if they may need other services.
+Ask each customer what you would need to do to win their project, and if they may need other services.
 Getting your name in front of prospective new clients through bidding is one of the best ways to grow your business.

 Speaking of partners, if you’d like to hear more about how to set yourself apart, call or email us to start a conversation.

 To stand out, focus on what truly distinguishes you from your competitors, such as specialized expertise, knowledge of building regulations, combined experience, location advantages, and a customer-centric approach.

 A customer value proposition highlights the specific capabilities and positive outcomes clients can expect when partnering with your company, enhancing the unique selling proposition (USP) and demonstrating the value you provide.